These Girls Are On Fire

 Rose & Jason Chambers

 Rose and Jason are the definition of relationship goals.
 Rose is an executive at Cox Communications, which is headquartered near Dunwoody.
-She and Jason spend time drinking wine at D'Vine Wine Bar & Shop, volunteering at Spruill Center for the Arts and making their own art.
+She and Jason spend time volunteering at Spruill Center for the Arts and making their own art.
 She does photography.
 He paints dog portraits.
 She's the macaroni to his cheese, and together they can accomplish anything.

-"Travel is so important because you see outside yourself, outside your community, and I think it makes you really appreciate what you have at home." - Jennifer Leslie
+"Travel is so important because you see outside yourself, outside your community, and I think it makes you really appreciate what you have at home." - Jennifer Boettcher

-If you live in Dunwoody, you may recognize Jennifer Leslie from the 11 Alive News.
-She's the one who makes you feel like you're not watching the news at the crack of dawn - you're just having a pleasant conversation with a good friend.
-She's equally awesome off-screen: She volunteers, she hangs out at the Dunwoody Nature Center with her two boys, she's our hero.
+If you live in Dunwoody, you may recognize Jennifer from the 11 Alive News and the City of Dunwoody.
+She's the one who makes you feel like you're just having a pleasant conversation with a good friend.
+She volunteers, she hangs out at the Dunwoody Nature Center with her two boys, she's our hero.

 If Dunwoody had a heat map, Audra would be the brightest spot on it.
 She knows everybody and everything happening in our city.
 She also has some great advice for aspiring young writers.